ohmori7/autocsirt/README.md

 ### Ruby
 You have to install ruby version 1.9.x or later using rbenv.
-Note that a separated tool called `netutils` should be installed as well.
+Note that a tool called `netutils` that we have separatedly implemented should be installed as well.

 ```
 % gem prawn-table install